SilasReinagel/silasreinagel.github.io/static/delivering/C7_kanban_good_and_bad.md

 This is a powerful visual metaphor!
 When done correctly, it enables anyone to see the state of a project at that moment in time and instantly grok it.

-People are visual creatures, and I have never found any simpler or clearer way to present a project snapshop that yields as much information with as few elements.
+People are visual creatures, and I have never found any simpler or clearer way to present a project snapshot that yields as much information with as few elements.
 This is one of the fantastic things about Kanban.

 If you are managing a project, even if you aren't using Kanban, you must ensure that there is some view you have that enables you to see the entire state of the project in a single glance.
 If one doesn't already exist, you should create one.
 The effort-to-value ratio is insane!